 - Several grinds of freshly cracked black pepper

-- Serving suggestions: toss pasta with a sprinkle of grated Parmesan cheese, pine nuts, or lightly steamed broccoli.
+- Serving suggestions toss pasta with a sprinkle of grated Parmesan cheese, pine nuts, or lightly steamed broccoli.

 - In a large sauté pan heat olive oil over medium heat.
 Add celery, and sauté for 5 minutes stirring occasionally to prevent burning.
 Add onion, and sauté for 5 minutes more.
 Then add garlic and sauté for 5 more minutes, totaling 15 minutes.
 Celery mixture is ready when vegetables are soft.

-- Add puréed celery mixture back into pan.
+- Add puréed celery mixture back into the pan.
 Add pumpkin purée, remaining broth, salt, pepper, nutmeg, and sage.
 Turn flame on low, and stir gently until thoroughly combined.
 Taste and adjust seasonings to your preference.
 If sauce is slightly bitter, add optional maple syrup.
 If thinner consistency is desired, add a little more broth.

 - Add al dente pasta to sauce, and fold until sauce coats the pasta.
 Add a splash of reserved pasta water if needed.
 Allow sauce and pasta to cook for a few minutes together then serve immediately.
 Sprinkle pasta with grated Parmesan cheese, pine nuts, or broccoli.

 - Homemade pumpkin purée has more water content than canned pumpkin, so if using homemade pumpkin, use 1-½ cups of broth instead of 2.

 - Make ahead: You can make this sauce a day in advance.
 Cook pasta just before serving, and combine sauce and cooked pasta together just before serving.

 - How to store: Store leftovers in an airtight container in the refrigerator for 3-4 days.
 If possible, store leftover pasta separately from sauce.